AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 Adobe Dynamic Media Classic activates the URL callout string necessary for displaying your eCatalog when you publish it to Dynamic Media Image Servers.
 You can copy this URL string from the Preview screen and the Browse panel (in Detail View) by selecting URLs in the panel.
 After you copy the URL string, it is available to your Web sites and applications.

-Work with your IT team to place the link to the eCatalog in the appropriate place in your Web page.
+To place the link to the eCatalog on your Web page, work with your IT team.
 When users select the link, the eCatalog Viewer appears and users can browse your eCatalog.

 See [Link an eCatalog to a Web page](linking-ecatalog-web-page.md#linking-an-ecatalog-to-a-web-page).